GeoFS Logo - Click to return to Home Page

 When flying with this dataset, the resolution is not sufficient to clearly render runways so GeoFS overlay a standard runway image for all the world major airports.

-For a photo-realistic rendering, you can purchase HD (sub-meter) Microsoft Bing Maps imagery subscription for €9.99 per year
+For a photo-realistic rendering, suitable for VFR, you can purchase a HD (sub-meter) Microsoft Bing Maps imagery yearly subscription

 GeoFS user account: